-Before we get into actually dealing with COVID-19 related medical bills it’s important to note that if you think you might have the virus don’t wait, get tested.
+Before we get into actually dealing with COVID-19 related hospital bills and how to get help with Covid medical bills, it’s important to note that if you think you might have the virus don’t wait, get tested.
 Your health is the most important thing.
-It’s a sad state of affairs when the fear of outrageous medical bills prevents people from getting medical treatment – but don’t let this be you.
+It’s a sad state of affairs when the fear of outrageous medical bills prevents people from getting coronavirus medical treatment – but don’t let this be you.

 Paying for COVID-19 Treatment

-The average cost of a COVID-19 related hospitalization could be as much as $20,000.
+The average cost of a COVID-19 related hospital bill could be as much as $20,000.
 For those with no insurance, high deductible plans, or poor insurance this could be a very scary prospect to have all or most of this cost fall on their shoulders.

 However, the Federal Government has taken steps to ensure that the burden of paying for life-saving and necessary treatment does not fall too squarely on the shoulders of individual patients.